ArnaudStevins/llmchat/README.md

 * You can load and save chat sessions in JSON format (which also allows for offline viewing and edition using a text editor)

 Remarks :
+- Before starting, you need to create a python virtual environment according to requirements.txt using `pip install -r requirements.txt`
 - your OpenAI API KEY needs to be stored in a .env file in the same directory as the llmchat.py file
 - Please type "python llmchat.py" to start the program
 - the subdirectory "chats" is available to store chats (but you may use another location)